Quakers in the American Revolution: Quakers active in the Revolution

 American General Nathanael Greene chose to support the American Revolution over Quaker pacifism.

 Individual Quakers made choices to fight in the American Revolution despite the doctrine of pacifism.
 The Chase Chronicle, a publication of the Chase-Chace Family Association incorporated in Hartford Connecticut in 1899, contained articles of note about Col. Thomas Chase that gives perspective as to one of the reasons why some Quakers participated in the American Revolution, "When we stop to recall the Quaker Doctrine, it seems paradoxical to give Col. Thomas Chase, the prefix of a military title, yet it belongs to him by right of distinguished service in the Revolutionary War and we can only conclude that while the Quakers believed in peace in the abstract, it could not interfere with their patriotic duty in times of need."

 Daniel Chase also served in the American Revolution, and while words are scarce as to why, his ancestry gives some clue.
-He was a descendant of Stephen Bachiler’s daughter Deborah, whose son, Daniel Wing, was instrumental in resisting oppressive laws in the town of Sandwhich and was one of the first 18 families to convert to the faith in 1658 (see History of the Quakers#Sandwhich and Daniel Wing).
+He was a descendant of Stephen Bachiler’s daughter Deborah, whose son, Daniel Wing, was instrumental in resisting oppressive laws in the town of Sandwich and was one of the first 18 families to convert to the faith in 1658 (see History of the Quakers#Sandwich and Daniel Wing).
 His service in the American Revolution was a continuation of what had by this time, become a tradition from generation to generation, to resist oppression and unfair laws.

 Future founders of the Free Quakers also participated in the war.
 These Friends considered the Revolution to be a fight for a divinely-ordained new system of government that would change the world for the better.
 The Free Quakers were expelled for violating the Peace Testimony, but after the Revolution founded a short-lived sect of Quakerism based on those principles.

 Several notable figures in the American Revolution were also Quakers.
 Thomas Paine, author of the pamphlet Common Sense, was born into a Quaker family, and Quaker thought arguably influenced his writings and philosophies.
 Similarly, the American General Nathanael Greene was raised Quaker, and, as historian William C. Kashatus III states, "wrestled with a fundamental ideological dilemma: 'Was it possible to balance an allegiance to the state without deviating from the principles of the Society of Friends?'"
 Greene likely dealt with this internal conflict throughout his life, and after the war never completely returned to the Society of Friends.